stackblitz/docs/docs/platform/webcontainers/project-config.md

 ### <var>terminal</var>

-Use the `terminal` parameter in the project URL’s query string to select one or several scripts from `package.json` to run on project load.
+Use the `terminal` parameter in the project’s URL query string to select one or several scripts from `package.json` to run on project load.

 This can be useful when a project doesn’t define a custom `startCommand`, or if you want to share a link that runs a different script that the one specified in `startCommand`.

-For example, the following URL will run the `"test"` script defined in `package.json`, on project load:
+For example, the following URL will run the `"test"` script, defined in `package.json`, on project load:

 ```
 https://stackblitz.com/edit/project-id?terminal=test
 ```

 :::warning
-The `terminal` parameter only accepts existing keys from the `package.json`’s `scripts` field.
-Projects which need more control should use configuration in the project files directly.
+The `terminal` parameter only accepts existing keys from the `scripts` field in `package.json`.
+Projects which need more control should use [configuration in the project files](#with-project-files) directly.
 :::

 You can also run several scripts sequentially using comma-separated values.
 For instance, if a project defines a `"build"` script and a `"serve"` script, and both are needed to render a web page, you could use: